Meghan Markle Makes History As The First Royal To Be Nominated For A Teen Choice Award

 — Access (@accessonline) June 25, 2018

 The Teen Choice Awards is known for its unconventional categories.
-So yes, the Duchess of Sussex’ nomination is part of a show that also boasts categories like Choice Twit, Choice Snapchatter, and Choice Hottie.
+So yes, the Duchess of Sussex’s nomination is part of a show that also boasts categories like Choice Twit, Choice Snapchatter, and Choice Hottie.
 The actual award is a giant surfboard, so for Meghan, it may clash with Kensington Palace decor.

 While Meghan Markle’s Teen Choice Award nomination is unprecedented for a royal, the former actress is also currently being considered for another type of award.
-Entertainment Tonight revealed that USA Network submitted Markle for the Emmy Awards’ Outstanding Supporting Actress in a Drama Series category for her role as Rachel Zaneon in the legal drama series, Suits.
+Entertainment Tonight revealed that USA Network submitted Markle for the Emmy Awards’ Outstanding Supporting Actress in a Drama Series category for her role as Rachel Zaneon in the legal drama series Suits.
 The 2018 Emmy nominations will be announced on July 12.